 The East & West Junction railway (E&W) proposed a new line from a junction with the Northampton & Banbury Junction Railway at Greens Norton to Stratford Upon Avon.
 In 1864 Lady Palmerson came and cut the first sod.
 The E&W became a part of the SMJ in January 1st, 1909.

 Blakesley's station built around the SMJ's main single track and a passing loop had two platforms.
 Even in BR days it was frequently a place where up and down trains crossed.
 The main station building was located on the down platform.
 There was one long siding in the goods yard and a signalbox, cattle ramp and dock and a platelayers' hut on the downside too.
+The main use for the siding after passenger services were discontinued was for coal deliveries; Ted Botterill had regular deliveries of coal wagons and in addition Wiggins and Williams also had coal delivered to the siding.
+Latterly Ted had a garage for his lorry erected next to the station building.
+It can be seen in many 1960s photographs of the station.
+The weighbridge was still much in use by Ted in particular.
+The cattle dock was still occasionally used as well and was kept in good order right up to the closure.
 A wooden waiting shelter stood on the up platform.
 There were two approach roads, one which still exists as a private drive led down from Blakesley's High Street to the up platform, the other led into the goods yard from the Woodend direction.
 There was no footbridge just board crossings at either end of the platforms.
 The station was protected by fixed distant, home and starter signals, a ground banner signal protecting the siding.
 The down starter signal, which progressively dropped less and less in the clear position as it got older, was eventually replaced sometime in the mid 50s by a modern one.
 About the same time the metal fence was removed that separated Blakesley Minature Railway from the SMJ main line as they both passed under Bridge 24, as was the shelter on the up platform.
 All that remains of Blakesley station nowadays is the end ramp of the up platform which is visible from Bridge 24, two homes have been built on the site.

 There was a foot crossing between Blakesley Bridge 24 and Dunkley's (aka.
 Cattle) Bridge 25.
 It was much nearer to Bridge 24 than Bridge 25 not many yards west of the up home signal, but obviously the quoted distances don't make sense.
 My 'guesstimate' would be around 8 miles & 46 chains.
 It carried a much contested public footpath from a point half way down School Lane right through a property's garden, then through Blakesley Hall grounds to Woodend.
 Squire C W Bartholomew constructed a metalled footpath along side the Woodend Road from a point near Blakesley Station to Woodend, then declared that the footpath that crossed the E&WJR had been closed.
 It is doubtful that he got official approval for this 'closure'.
 Certain villagers continued to use the footpath and the crossing just to make their point but it largely died out of use and may well have been unofficially fenced off.
 CWB was a major shareholder in the E&WJR and carried a lot of clout.
 Many years after CWB's death in 1919, people (mainly children) began reusing the footpath and crossing in the 1950s, usually as a short cut to the village cricket ground and this annoyed the owner of the property whose garden it crossed so much that he successfully went through the official channels to get the footpath and the crossing closed.
 So from around the late '50s onwards in BR days there was no longer any foot crossing or footpath.
 Undeterred, the children of the village made their own unofficial crossing from a field at the end of School Lane much nearer to bridge 25, frequently crawling under the couplings of up goods trains held at the up home signal much to the consternation of those trains' crews.